Rook-In-The-Rain/synapse/README.md

 ## How to use

-You're gonna need a `firebase_options.dart` and `firebase_options.py` file, along with a `.env` file in Python to run this app, as the API keys are required.
+You're gonna need a `firebase_options.dart`(in the frontend) and `firebase_credentials.json`(in the backend) file, along with a `.env` file in Python to run this app, as the API keys are required.
 Additionally, ngrok may be downloaded.
 If that is not possible, then change the URL in `backend_connector.dart` in the frontend to a localhost URL

 ### For the frontend
 - run `flutter pub get` then `flutter run -d macos` (I mostly tested this on macos only).